get-salt-AI/SaltAI-Web-Docs/docs/salt-v1-migration-guide.md

 Consider these factors when selecting your migration strategy:

-1. Workflow Complexity
+Workflow Complexity

     - Simple workflows may be easily rebuilt in v1.0
     - Complex workflows might benefit from ComfyUI compatibility

-2. Resource Requirements
+Resource Requirements

     - Evaluate GPU needs and usage patterns
     - Consider cost implications of different hosting options

-3. Team Structure
+Team Structure

     - Single user vs team collaboration needs
     - Technical expertise available

-4. Integration Requirements
+Integration Requirements

     - API needs
     - External system connections
     - Custom node requirements

 We're committed to supporting your transition, whether you choose to move to Salt v1.0 or explore alternative platforms.
 Our support team is ready to assist with specific questions and challenges throughout your migration journey.
+You can reach us via our support widget in the nav at app.getsalt.ai.